JuliaB1/CS33-Attack-Lab-Workshop-S19/README.md

 ### Step 2: Compile the code

+Enter the following into the terminal:

 `$ make`

 This generates an executable (called "sample") that contains all the info you'll need to perform a successful buffer overflow attack.
 Now you're ready to attack!

+(If you're curious, the reason why this command works is because of the Makefile, which you'll learn more about in later CS course).

 ## 2. Demo Overview

 ### Goal

-Perform a simple buffer overflow attack by overwriting the return address of the caller function with the address of another function (in this case, that "another function" is the nightking function).
+Perform a simple buffer overflow attack by overwriting the return address of the caller function with the address of another function (in this case, that "another function" is the nightking() function).

 ### Program Setup